-How to get to Koh Lipe?
 Reaching the island can be a bit uncomfortable as the «port» does not really exist!
-From Pak Bara Pier there is indeed a ferry to Koh Lipe but, due to the tide conditions, the ferry (or more accurate… the speedboat!) will drop you off on a floating platform 100m away from the coast (in Pattaya Beach) where you will have to pay 50Baht (a bit more than £1) for a traditional longtail boat to take you to the island.
-One ferry company (this time it is a ferry!!) connects also Langkawi island (Malaysia) with Koh Lipe but it does not usually operate throughout the moon season.
+From Pak Bara Pier there is indeed a ferry to Koh Lipe but, due to the tide conditions, the ferry (or more accurate… the speedboat!) will drop you off on a floating platform 100m away from the coast (just off Pattaya Beach) where you will have to pay 50Baht (a bit more than £1) for a traditional longtail boat to finally take you to the island.
+One more ferry company (oh yes, this time it is a ferry!!) connects also Langkawi island (Malaysia) with Koh Lipe but it does not usually operate throughout the moon season.

 The highlight of the abovementioned trip was when the speedboat crew decided to stop unexpectedly on an uninhabited islet of the Tarutao Park called Khai or Ta-nga (Egg Island)!
 Surprise!
 One hour in a paradise!
 After almost one month in Thailand…here we found out the clearest and the most beautiful waters!

-The island has 3 main beaches :
+Basically, the island has 3 main ones :

-For us, after spending few days in this tiny but vibrant island, it is time to move on… Our 30-day visa free in Thailand has come to an end and our next country is calling!
-The Malaysian borders in Langkawi Island are just 30km southeast of Koh Lipe aka a short ferry-ride!
+For us, after having stayed a bit more than 3 days in this vibrant island, it is time to move on… Our 30-day visa-free in Thailand has come to an end and our next country is calling!
+The Malaysian borders in Langkawi Island are just 30km southeast of Koh Lipe aka just a short ferry ride!
 Malaysia, we are coming!